cdddg/py-clean-arch/README.md

 # py-clean-arch

-This is an example of implementing a Pokémon API based on the Clean Architecture in a Python project, using the FastAPI framework.
+This Python project showcases the implementation of a Pokémon API following the Clean Architecture principles, built with the FastAPI framework.
+It serves as a practical example of designing a testable, maintainable, and scalable system architecture.

 ## Changelog